IsaacPhiri/ICUTimetableApp/Readme.md

    - Enable Authentication and Cloud Messaging

 3. Configure API endpoint:
-   - Update `Constants.BASE_URL` with your backend URL
+   - Update `Constants.BASE_URL` with `[api connection link for where you will host this API and Database](https://github.com/IsaacPhiri/icutimetableapp_api)`.
+(API and Database not yet hosted - Still searching for a free/affordable hosting service)

 4. Build and run:
    - Open in Android Studio